 What is the difference between a dental hygienist and a dental assistant?

 A dental hygienist must be licensed and registered by the state in which he/she practices.
 Dental hygienists earn between 84 and 124 hours of college credit, must pass a written national board examination and a regional or state clinical board along with a state-based jurisprudence exam.
 Dental hygienists have delegated patient care responsibilities and provide direct patient care.
-Thirty-nine states permit dental hygienists direct access to patients, which enables dental hygienists to work without the direct supervision of a dentist.
-Forty-four states allow dental hygienists to administer local anesthesia to patients.
+Forty-two states permit dental hygienists direct access to patients, which enables dental hygienists to work without the direct supervision of a dentist.
+Forty-five states allow dental hygienists to administer local anesthesia to patients.

 A dental assistant must have CPR certification and a radiology permit to assist their dentist employer.
 Dental assistants work alongside the dentist and although they have duties delegated to them, they do not provide direct patient care.
 There is no formal education or training requirements to become a dental assistant.

 What is the difference between a dental hygienist with an associate degree and one with a bachelor's degree?

 Pre-licensure education in dental hygiene is offered throughout the United States at both degree levels, and both degrees result in a candidate prepared to apply for licensure.
 The registered dental hygienist with an associate degree is employed as a clinical dental hygienist while the dental hygienist with a bachelor's degree has a wider variety of employment opportunities.

 Baccalaureate-educated dental hygienists often find careers in research or marketing, education, a commission in the public health corps, federal, state and county public health positions, patient advocates and various entrepreneurial opportunities.

 What is the starting salary range in private dental practices in Mississippi?

 Salaries vary depending on location and state.
 The Bureau of Labor Statistics has information on earnings in the United States that can help figure salary range for different areas of the country.

 Does your program have summer school?